 March 11th is daylight savings time.
-Since we lose an hour, I thought it would be fun to share with you some of the daily business life-hacks I have learned to do to save time.
+Since we lose an hour, I'm going to share with you some of the daily business life-hacks that save me time.
 With a little bit of planning, you can save time and earn back the hour we're losing!

 Here is my top 5 list of common business activities that can be automated or done more efficiently:

 1. Master Your Keyboard Shortcuts.
 The most common everyday computer tasks regularly require the following commands: Select, Copy, Cut, Paste and Undo.
 Most people know the 'right-click' method of performing these tasks, but keyboard shortcuts are faster.